MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/image/challenging-a-disconnected-scanner-with-the-wsd-challenger.md

 # Challenging a Disconnected Scanner with the WSD Challenger

+**Important** WSD Challenger has been deprecated and will be removed from Windows in 2018.

 A web services scanner driver can challenge a disconnected scanner to reestablish communication with the device when the scanner comes back online.
 To challenge a disconnected scanner, the driver uses the WSD Challenger DLL (*WSDCHNGR.DLL*) that is provided with Windows Vista.
 The Windows Image Acquisition (WIA) Service also uses *WSDCHNGR.DLL* to actively monitor all WSDScan scanner devices and enable drivers to respond to a challenge following a device communication failure.